-So, I quit my job today.
+So, I quit my remote, work from home job today.

 I just couldn’t anymore.
 The overwhelming stress and anxiety of the workload–the pressure, the deadlines…I felt like I couldn’t breathe.
 So, I let it go.
 Packed up all the equipment, the screens, the keyboard and headphones–and don’t forget the mouse.
 Turned it all in.
 Just like that.